SunCents Logo SunCents

 Incentives & Tax Credits

-• Sales Tax Exemption: You pay zero state sales tax on your solar energy equipment, saving hundreds of dollars instantly.
+• Sales and Use Tax Exemption: You will not pay state sales tax on the purchase of your solar panels and equipment, which reduces the upfront cost of the system.

 Policy Status